Riesz–Thorin theorem

-In mathematics, the Riesz–Thorin theorem, often referred to as the Riesz–Thorin interpolation theorem or the Riesz–Thorin convexity theorem, is a result about interpolation of operators.
+In mathematical analysis, the Riesz–Thorin theorem, often referred to as the Riesz–Thorin interpolation theorem or the Riesz–Thorin convexity theorem, is a result about interpolation of operators.
 It is named after Marcel Riesz and his student G. Olof Thorin.

 This theorem bounds the norms of linear maps acting between L^{p} spaces.
 Its usefulness stems from the fact that some of these spaces have rather simpler structure than others.
 Usually that refers to L^{2} which is a Hilbert space, or to L^{1} and L^{∞}.
 Therefore one may prove theorems about the more complicated cases by proving them in two simple cases and then using the Riesz–Thorin theorem to pass from the simple cases to the complicated cases.
 The Marcinkiewicz theorem is similar but applies also to a class of non-linear maps.

 Motivation

 First we need the following definition: